Degrees in Human Services

 The Importance of Accreditation for Degrees in Human Services

 To make sure that human services degree programs include all those important elements, the Council for Standards in Human Service Education (CSHSE) was established in 1979.
-The Council is recognized by the Council for Higher Education Accreditation as the key specialty accreditor for programs in human services at American universities and colleges.
+The Council is recognized by the Council for Higher Education Accreditation as a primary specialty accreditor for programs in human services at American universities and colleges.

 That means the organization has the right connections in the industry, the right evaluators, and the right standards to ensure that human services degrees deliver the kind of education they promise you.
-The quality, consistency, and relevancy of any program that gets their stamp of approval is unquestioned.
+The quality, consistency, and relevancy of any program that gets its stamp of approval are well-established.

-There are only 54 programs currently credentialed by CSHSE in the United States, so they comprise an elite group.
-The Council offers accreditation at the associate, bachelor, and master’s degree levels.
+There are a limited number of programs accredited by CSHSE in the United States, so they represent a select group.
+You can explore CSHSE-accredited associate programs by region if you’re starting at that level.
+The Council offers accreditation at the associate, bachelor’s, and master’s degree levels.

 Every program has to meet 10 general standards that cover the philosophical basis, personnel, cultural competency requirements, and other general academic and administrative qualifications.
 These are general best practices that make sure the school has the basic competencies in organization and teaching down cold.
 In practice, these aspects are also covered by the general regional accreditation that most schools already hold.

-The meat and potatoes comes in the curriculum standards.
-There are separate categories for associate/baccalaureate evaluation and for master’s program, but they evaluate whether or not the program gets across the information that new human services grads at any level need to know.
+The meat and potatoes come in the curriculum standards.
+There are separate categories for associate/baccalaureate evaluation and for master’s program, but they evaluate whether or not the program conveys the information that new human services grads at any level need to know.
 They include:

-Although each standard has clear objectives and requirements, every school chooses how to teach to those standards.
-CSHSE programs don’t come out of a cookie cutter.
+Although each standard has clear objectives and requirements, every school chooses how to teach those standards.
+CSHSE programs don’t come out of a cookie-cutter.
 There can be real differences in philosophy and the details.
-But you can be assured you are getting everything you need to know when you attend an accredited degree in human services program.
+But you can be assured you are getting everything you need to know when you attend an accredited degree program in human services.

 Accredited Degrees in Human Services Offer a Shortcut to Board Certification